 9. If a property does have other liens, how do I get them removed from the record?

 You are required to do a 30-year lien search 90 days before the end of the one-year redemption period and before applying for a Collector’s Deed.
 You must notify by certified mail any lien holder as well as the previous owner of your intent to apply for a record a Collector’s Deed.
 If you do not receive back a response from any lien holder within the 90 day period they are forever barred from enforcing their lien against you and the property.
 The reason you must notify the previous owner is to provide a warning that the one-year redemption period is ending.

 10. What happens if no bid is received at the tax sale?

 The property must be offered at the sale each year for three years.
 If not sold at any of the three sales, the property can then be purchased anytime after the third sale in the Collector’s office at a price agreed to, by you and the Collector (with no redemption period).
 The new state statute on a third-year sale, states that the Collector must collect all taxes due for that property.
 No longer can we let the third sale go for any amount.

 11. How do I obtain a list of the properties prior to the sale date?

-The list of properties to be offered at the sale is published in the Mexico Ledger, which has county wide distribution, once a week for three consecutive weeks with the last publication at least 15 days prior to the sale date.
+The list of properties to be offered at the sale is published in the Mexico Ledger, which has countywide distribution and the Vandalia Leader, once a week for three consecutive weeks with the last publication at least 15 days prior to the sale date.
 Property owners can remove their property from the sale list by paying any time prior to the scheduled hour of the sale.